Injured in a Truck Accident with a Semi-Truck or 18-Wheeler?

 - Take pictures: Using your smartphone, take pictures and/or videos of the crash scene to show all the property damage and any visible injuries.
 Take plenty of pictures of the tractor-trailer from different angles, capture any tire marks in the road, any relevant street signs or traffic signals, and all the damage to the vehicles involved.

 - Write down what you can remember: Before it’s too late and you forget, write down everything you can remember about the crash, including the time, location, weather conditions, road hazards, etc. Did the truck driver say anything to you after the crash like “I’m sorry” or “I didn’t see you”?
 Did you notice anything odd about the way they were driving or how they acted after the crash?
 These are all things you should note.
 The more information the better.

 - Don’t talk to anyone – call an attorney: Do not discuss the accident with any other drivers or post about it on social media.
 Anything you say or post online could potentially be used against you to dispute your claim and ruin your case.
 After you notify your insurance company you’ve been in an accident, refer all questions to your attorney.
 Do not give a recorded statement, and do not go into too much detail about the accident with your insurance company.
-Let an experienced truck accident lawyer handle it all.
+Let an experienced lawyer handle it all.

 What are common truck accident injuries?

 Even a minor collision with a semi-truck or 18-wheeler can have consequences that last a lifetime.
 A fully loaded tractor-trailer can weigh up to 40 tons, so even crashes at lower speeds can cause catastrophic injury.
 Some of the most common injuries that occur in truck accidents include: